Updated November 4, 2019

 Disclosure for Law Enforcement

-Under certain circumstances, Nexus Direct may be required by law or in response to valid requests by public authorities (e.g., a court or a government agency) to disclose our Clients’ data.
+Under certain circumstances, Nexus Direct may be required to disclose our Clients Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

-Nexus Direct may disclose our Clients’ data in the good faith belief that such action is necessary:
+Nexus Direct may disclose our Clients Data in the good faith belief that such action is necessary to:

 Security of Data